Ralph Smith O'bré

-Ralph Smith O'bré (died August 1820) was an Irish physician who was the president of the Royal College of Surgeons in Ireland (RCSI) in 1790.
+Ralph Smith O'bré (died August 1820) was an Irish medical doctor who was the president of the Royal College of Surgeons in Ireland (RCSI) in 1790.
 He served as an army surgeon before setting up practice in Dublin where he became wealthy.
 He invented a popular double tracheostomy tube.

 Early life and family

 Ralph Smith O'bré's date and place of birth are unknown.
 Charles Cameron wrote in his history of the RCSI that the place was either Clantilow or Lisburn and that he was the second son of Edward Obre, of Clantilow (present day Loughgall), County Armagh, and his wife, Frances Smith, of Lisburn.
 According to Cameron, the ancestors of Obré were named Aubrey, which later took the "pseudo-Celtic" form of O'bré or Obré.
 He never married.